defuse/defuse.github.io/content/posts/zecsec-roadmap-for-2023.md

 finding and understanding consensus rule code.

 The efficiency of future consensus rule audits can be improved by labeling the locations of all consensus rules in the code.
-Electric Coin Co has already [started on this project](https://github.com/zcash/zcash/pull/5912), and in 2023 I hope to advance it by labeling more consensus rules and [writing a linter for the rule labeling format](https://github.com/zcash/zcash/issues/6011).
+Electric Coin Company has already [started on this project](https://github.com/zcash/zcash/pull/5912), and in 2023 I hope to advance it by labeling more consensus rules and [writing a linter for the rule labeling format](https://github.com/zcash/zcash/issues/6011).